This might be one of my best inventions – it bought me at least ten minutes of down time 😉

 Thank you to Disney Hyperion for providing me with a copy of this arc!

-This was a touching and compulsive read.
+Little Do We Know is a touching and compulsive read.
 It’s told from the dual POV of best friends Hannah and Emory, who have drifted apart due to a fight.
 The description states that there is a boy caught in the middle, which originally lead me to believe that Hannah was interested in her BFF’s boyfriend (or they would soon become involved), so I was glad when it turned out to be that Hannah and Luke were simply friends in their own right.
 It was refreshing that Emory and Luke’s romance was more of a subplot and that the main story focused on Hannah and Emory’s friendship.

 Both Hannah and Emory grew as characters throughout the novel.
 Hannah questioned her Christian beliefs, specifically whether or not they were hers or her parents’, and Emory confronted a traumatic event that happened with her mother’s fiancé and struggled with the decision of whether or not to tell her mother.
 The novel ultimately revolves around this event and the miscommunication between Emory and Hanna that occurred immediately after, but Luke’s subplot tied the story together and gave the two friends a reason to make up (which is why he referred to himself as “the glue”).
 I enjoyed the element of mysticism/religion in Luke’s story, how he died but came back to life and it shook his entire belief system.